 Yellowstone National Park was the first National park established in the US.
 With over 4 million visitors per year, this park is one of the greatest and most iconic places to visit for all nature and wildlife lovers.
-Thanks to over 3000 miles of paved roads, it can be easily visited by car and makes an ideal road trip destination.
+Thanks to over 3000 miles of paved roads, it can be easily visited by car and makes an ideal road trip destination, like those road trips in the UK and Ireland.
 Located in three states at the same time – Wyoming, Montana, and Idaho – it is a beloved place to visit in both summer and shoulder seasons.
 This 4 day Yellowstone Itinerary is a detailed guide for your next unforgettable journey to the wild!

 The best month to do the Yellowstone Itinerary 4 days